-Mariah Carey Denies Cannon Custody Battle Amid News May Lose Recording Contract
+Mariah Carey Denies Cannon Custody Battle, Might Lose Recording Contract

 — billboard (@billboard) February 28, 2017

-Mariah has since responded to these new rumors ever since ET mentioned the drummed up details recently.
+Mariah responded to these new rumors after ET mentioned the drummed up details recently.

 RTT relays the star’s words posted via Instagram in response to a story that ran on Entertainment Tonight regarding the false claims by the tabloid.